jc141x/jc141-bash/setup/readme.md

 GAMESCOPE=0 - for disabling gamescope.

-WINEESYNC=0 WINEFSYNC=0 - for disabling fsync and esync.
+WINEFSYNC=0 - for disabling fsync.

-prime-run - for using Nvidia.
 ```

 - game can also be ran directly from file manager by right clicking on start.x.sh and giving executable permission.